Wally Donald: Career

 Footscray won their first VFL premiership in 1954.
 After finishing the home-and-away season in second place, they played Geelong for the second straight season for a spot in the grand final.
 With captain Charlie Sutton sidelined by injury, Donald captained the club to victory.
 With the score tied at three-quarter time, Footscray kicked 4.9 to 1.4 in the final quarter to win by 23 points and advance to their first grand final.
 Donald was carried off the field after the game ended.
 Sutton returned for the 1954 VFL Grand Final and Donald was again vice-captain as Footscray easily defeated Melbourne with a final score of 15.12.102 to 7.9.51.
 The game was Donald's 150th game for Footscray, who was again runner-up for the club's best and fairest award.
 The following season, Footscray missed a spot in the finals by 0.6 percent.

 With Sutton announcing his retirement at the conclusion of round five of the 1956 VFL season, Donald became the full-time captain for the remainder of the season.
 Footscray returned to the finals, finishing in fourth place at the end of the home-and-away season, and again faced Geelong in the first semi-final.
-The club played well for the aging Donald, coming from behind to defeat Geelong by two points.
+The club played well for the ageing Donald, coming from behind to defeat Geelong by two points.
 In difficult conditions, in front of almost 80,000 people, only 11 goals were scored in the whole game (just one in the second half).
 Footscray trailed the Cats by two points at three-quarter time, but kicked 0.5.5 to 0.1.1 in the final quarter to advance to the preliminary final.
 They were defeated by Collingwood by 39 points, despite more scoring shots.

 At the start of the 1957 VFL season, Donald resigned as captain (as Footscray opted for youthful leadership) and stepped down from all leadership positions in the club as his career drew to a close.
 The team's oldest player, he played 17 of 18 games and played his 200th VFL game late in the season.
 Although Donald wanted to play one more season, he retired two rounds into the 1958 season after playing 205 games for Footscray.
 He played in eight finals (winning four), one premiership and represented Victoria three times during his career.
 When Donald retired, only Arthur Olliver and Alby Morrison had played more games for Footscray and only more games at the Western Oval; Donald is now sixth on that list.
 Only two players have played more VFL-AFL games with just one career goal.